CiscoDevNet/intersight-powershell/docs/New-IntersightTerraformExecutor.md

 ```

 ### -PlatformType
-The Platform type used in conjunction with &apos;sourceFolderPath&apos; and &apos;sourceFolderName&apos; determines unique path for a Terraform workflow.
+The Platform type used in conjunction with &amp;apos;sourceFolderPath&amp;apos; and &amp;apos;sourceFolderName&amp;apos; determines unique path for a Terraform workflow.

 ```yaml
 Type: string